aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 ### `CloudstackDatacenterConfig` Validation

-With the multi-endpoint system for the Cloudstack provider, customers reference a CloudstackMachineConfig and it's created across multiple failure domains.
+With the multi-endpoint system for the Cloudstack provider, users reference a CloudstackMachineConfig and it's created across multiple failure domains.
 The implication is that all the Cloudstack resources such as image, ComputeOffering, ISOAttachment, etc. must be available in *all* the failure domains, or all the Cloudstack endpoints, and these resources must be referenced by name, not unique ID.
 This would mean that for each CloudstackMachineConfig, we have to make sure that all the prerequisite
 Cloudstack resources are available in all the Cloudstack API endpoints.